I just happened to see one of my Jewish friends yesterday, which was brilliant since Hanukkah started later that evening.

 Last week I was dozing in living room when I was roused by the doorbell ringing and the explosive barking of my dogs expressing their indignation that someone touched their doorbell.
 I slept-walked to the front window where I could see who was on the porch without them seeing me.
-I did not recognize the young man and for some reason–I’ll blame my sleep deprived brain–I decided to answer the door.
-This is seriously very unusual for me because I don’t open the door to strangers when I’m home alone, not because I’m scared that they’ll kill me but because I’m scared that they will bore me.
+I did not recognize the young man and for some reason–I’ll blame my sleep deprived brain–I decided to answer the door anyway.
+This is very unusual for me because I don’t open the door to strangers, not because I’m scared that they’ll kill me but because I’m scared that they will bore me.

-I opened the door and the dude took a few steps back as he was greeted by two dogs snarling with all of the fury they could muster from the fifteen pound frames.
+I opened the door and the dude took a few steps back as he was greeted by two dogs snarling with all of the fury they could muster from their fifteen pound frames.

 “Can I help you?”
 I asked him.

-I blinked at him in confusion thinking that I must be have an hallucination from lack of sleep.
+I blinked at him in confusion thinking that I must be hallucinating from lack of sleep.
 “You’re… selling meat?”

-“Yeah, you like saving money, right?” he asked revving up for his salesman schpiel.
+“Yeah, you like saving money, right?” he asked revving up for his salesman spiel.